-One of the first steps to better emotional health is to identify the feelings you may be having.
+The first step to emotional health after abortion is to identify the feelings you have.

 After the loss of a pregnancy, it is common to feel anger, grief, guilt and/or shame.
-You may also question your spiritual beliefs or feel a sense of relief or empowerment.
+These are all normal emotions.
+You might question your spiritual beliefs or feel a sense of relief or empowerment.
 It is possible, and normal, to feel all or none of these.
-It is also quite normal to have feelings that seem to contradict each other.
-For example, some women feel a sense of sadness and a sense of relief at the same time.
-For some women, the feelings may be felt weeks, months, even years after the loss of a pregnancy through abortion, miscarriage, stillbirth or adoption.
-Whatever you are feeling, you are entitled to a grieving which is an emotional health process after an abortion.
+It is also normal to have conflicting emotions after an abortion procedure.
+Some people feel a sense of sadness and a sense of relief at the same time.
+For some people, the feelings may be felt weeks, months, even years after the loss of a pregnancy through abortion, miscarriage, stillbirth or adoption.
+Whatever you are feeling after an abortion, you are entitled to a grieving, which is an emotional health process.

-Expressing your feelings is crucial to emotional health after an abortion, as is honoring your experience so that you integrate this event into your life, not push it down or try to forget it.
-Sometimes it’s a matter of finding someone you can talk to- someone you can trust to be non-judgmental.
-Some women seek out professional counselors or spiritual advisors so they can better sort out and handle their emotions after abortion.
+Expressing your feelings is crucial to emotional health after an abortion.
+Honor your experience so that you integrate this event into your life, not push it down, or try to repress or forget it.
+Sometimes it’s a matter of finding someone you can talk to — someone you can trust to be nonjudgmental.
+Some people seek out professional counselors or spiritual advisors so they can better sort out and handle their emotions after abortion.

-For many women, becoming pregnant when they didn’t want to is the most difficult part about having an abortion.
+For many people, becoming pregnant when they didn’t want to is the most difficult part about having an abortion.
 Maybe your birth control measures failed or maybe other circumstances found you unprotected from pregnancy.
-It is helpful to recognize you are not alone – you became pregnant under the same circumstances in which many other women have also become pregnant.
+It is helpful to recognize you are not alone – you became pregnant under the same circumstances in which many others have also become pregnant.
 This may help you to let go of the shame and self-blame you may be experiencing.

 Grief is different for everyone.
-Many women are surprised at how difficult the grieving process can be.
-There is no set timeframe, although most patients tell us that after two weeks they are feeling pretty much back to normal.
-If you or someone you know is feeling a deep sadness and a lack of interest in life that has lasted more than two weeks, we urge you to contact us or a mental health professional for help.
+There is no set timeframe, although most patients tell us that after a couple of weeks they feel pretty much back to normal.
+If you or someone you know is feeling deep sadness and a lack of interest in life, lasting more than two weeks, we urge you to contact us or a mental health professional for help.

-Sometimes, just being able to talk with someone who you know will not judge you is a great relief.
-Find others who are willing to truly listen and who will try to understand your feelings with compassion and without judgment.
-If you feel you don’t have anyone to talk to, consider calling a trusted crisis hotline (see resources below) who can offer immediate support.
-You might also find some of your own feelings or experiences in stories of other women who have dealt with painful post-abortion feelings.
+Sometimes, just being able to talk with someone who will not judge you is a great relief.
+Find others who are willing to truly listen and understand your feelings with compassion and without judgment.
+If you feel you don’t have anyone to talk to, consider calling a trusted crisis hotline (see resources below) that can offer immediate support.
+You might also find some of your own feelings or experiences in stories of other people who have dealt with painful post-abortion feelings.
 There are some websites you may find helpful in sharing stories and finding similar experiences, especially if you do not have support around you.

-BE AWARE: There are many internet sites designed by people who do not support a woman’s choice of abortion and want to make you feel bad about yourself and your decision.
-For pro-choice supportive sites, visit the Abortion Care Network.
+BE AWARE: There are many internet sites designed by people who do not support the choice of abortion and want to make you feel bad about yourself and your decision.
+For pro-choice supportive sites, visit our Resource page.

-While going through the emotions after an abortion, you may want to create your own way to acknowledge your loss or changes.
-It may be as simple as releasing a symbolic object into the water, planting a tree or writing a poem.
+While going through the emotions after an abortion, you may want to create your own way to acknowledge your loss or recent changes.
+It may be as simple as releasing a symbolic object into the water, planting a tree, or writing a poem.
 This might be a healing way for you to memorialize the day and move forward.

 Write a letter to yourself